-Cerber ransomware attacks targeted cloud-based Office 365 users.
+Cerber ransomware targeted cloud-based Office 365 users.
 Millions of Office 365 users have fallen prey to an elaborate phishing campaign carried out by the Cerber ransomware.

 CryptoWall is an advanced form of CryptoLocker ransomware.
 It came into existence since early 2014 after the downfall of the original CryptoLocker variant.
 Today, there are multiple variants of CryptoWall in existence.
 It includes CryptoDefense, CryptoBit, CryptoWall 2.0, and CryptoWall 3.0.

 Locky is another ransomware variant which is designed to lock the victim's computer and prevent them from using it until a ransom is paid.
 It usually spread through a seemingly benign email message disguised as an invoice.

 GoldenEye is similar to the infamous Petya ransomware.
 It spreads through a massive social engineering campaign that targets human resources departments.
 When a user downloads a GoldenEye-infected file, it silently launches a macro which encrypts files on the victim's computer.

 Systems from falling prey to ransomware virus attacks, because it encrypts and progressively deletes the encrypted files until a ransom is paid.
 It starts deleting the files one after the other on an hourly basis until the 72-hour mark- when all the remaining files are deleted.